Starting your childminding business

 Organise your finances so that you know what is coming in and what is going out.
 Be as detailed as you can: list your start-up costs and on-going costs.

 How you will finance your start-up costs – do you have this money already or will you need to borrow it?
-You might be able to access a Childcare Business Grant or other support to help you.
+You might be able to access a grant or other support to help you.

 How much money must the business make each week and month to cover your personal and business costs?
 How much will you charge for your products or services?
 Be brutal because you will need to book-keep so as to monitor your income and expenditure from day to day.
 You can use this to compare your progress against your original plan and produce more accurate forecasts.
 Use our cost calculator to help you understand the costs associated with running a childcare business.

 Tip three: Your 'office'

 Although in England childminders can spend up to 50% of their time working on approved non-domestic premises, most childminders work from home.
 In Wales all work from domestic premises and again most from their own home.
 You may be able do this without seeking planning permission as long as: